Roshan-AWS-Personal/roshan-aws-personal.github.io/_ai-kb/01-introduction.md

 Hello and welcome to my second project!
 Building on the foundations of Project 1, this page documents my journey into **Retrieval-Augmented Generation (RAG)** using AWS.
 What began as a simple experiment with OpenSearch Serverless grew into a leaner, cost-aware design using **S3 + FAISS**, while keeping the same production-minded principles of Infrastructure as Code, CI/CD, and modular Terraform.

-The result: a lightweight knowledge base where users can upload documents and then *chat with them* — powered by **Amazon Bedrock** (Titan embeddings + Claude), with infrastructure deployed end-to-end via **Terraform + GitHub Actions**.
+The result is a lightweight knowledge base where users can upload documents and then chat with them.
+This is powered by **Amazon Bedrock** (Titan embeddings + Claude), with infrastructure deployed end-to-end via **Terraform + GitHub Actions**.
 Over time, I migrated this project into Project 1’s repository as reusable modules, creating one cohesive, end-to-end portfolio platform.

-> **What is RAG?**
-> Retrieval-Augmented Generation is a pattern where a user’s query is first enriched with relevant context retrieved from a knowledge base (e.g., documents stored as embeddings), and only then passed to a large language model.
-Instead of asking the model to “know everything,” RAG grounds answers in your own data — reducing hallucinations, improving relevance, and controlling costs.

 In the chapters that follow, I trace how the prototype became a real system: